 Victoria is one of two southern white rhinos at San Diego Zoo Safari Park that were artificially inseminated in 2018, part of a long-term effort to save the northern white rhino from extinction.
 Although both mothers have been carrying southern white rhino babies, their pregnancies are part of a careful testing process for southern white rhinos to eventually serve as surrogate mothers of baby northern white rhinos.
 The other mother-to-be, Amani, is due in November or December.

-Only two northern white rhinos, a distant subspecies, are alive; both are female but they cannot bear a calf.
-The last northern white male rhino, named Sudan, was euthanized in March at a preserve in Kenya due to age-related health problems.
+Only two northern white rhinos, a distant subspecies, are alive; both are female but neither can bear a calf.
+The last male northern white rhino, named Sudan, was euthanized in March 2018 at a preserve in Kenya due to age-related health problems.

-Researchers hope that one day Victoria could serve as a surrogate mother, giving birth to a northern white rhino baby.
-They're optimistic that a northern white calf could be born this way within 10 to 15 years, and the work could also be applied to other rhino species, including critically endangered Sumatran and Javan rhinos.
+Researchers hope that one day Victoria and Amani could serve as surrogate mothers, giving birth to a northern white rhino baby.
+They're optimistic a northern white calf could be born this way within 10 to 15 years, and the work could also be applied to other rhino species, including critically endangered Sumatran and Javan rhinos.

-Victoria is one of six female southern white rhinos relocated to the San Diego park from private reserves in South Africa.
+Victoria and Amani are two of six female southern white rhinos relocated to the San Diego park from private reserves in South Africa.
 The San Diego Zoo Institute for Conservation Research is conducting tests on all of them to see if they would be successful as surrogate mothers.